Working in small groups, learners match the classic hero traits to an activist who took social action for the common good.

 The learner will:

-Review the meaning of courage from the previous lesson.
+Review the meaning of courage and the list of classic hero traits from the previous lesson.

-- What actions and qualities make the person/character courageous?
+- What classic hero traits do they have and what actions and qualities make the person courageous?

-- How did he or she act as a philanthropist?
-Did the individual give time, talent, or treasure for the common good?
-How did his or her actions affect the actions of others?
+- Describe the philanthropy of this person in the action they took.
+How did they give time, talent, or treasure for the common good?
+How did their actions create change or affect others?

 Allow the groups 10-15 minutes to conduct research and write about their person on the chart paper.